 Validity date: All running trading systems have a common validity date.
 If you do not click the "Extend" button before this date, ProOrder may automatically stop them.
-You can view the validity date in the ProOrder window (expressed in your computer's time zone) and extend your trading systems validity via the "Extend" button at the bottom of the ProOrder window when a trading system is running:
+You can view the validity date in the ProOrder window (expressed in your computer's time zone) and extend your trading systems validity via the "Extend" button when a trading system is running: